zeta-chain/node/readme.md

   contains the source code for the Solidity smart contracts that implement the core functionality of ZetaChain.

-## Building the zetacored/zetaclientd binaries
+## Building the `zetacored`/`zetaclientd` binaries

-For the Athens 3 testnet, clone this repository, checkout the latest release tag, and type the following command to build the binaries:
+Clone this repository, checkout the latest release tag, and type the following command to build the binaries:
 ```
 make install
 ```